Best daily deals

 The frosted, translucent finish of the Studio Buds Plus helps them stand out from the crowd.

 Beats Studio Buds Plus has pretty good ANC filtering up to 30dB at 90Hz, for instance.
-Much improved over the original Beats Studio Buds is that battery life is upped to 8 hours and 22 minutes with ANC.
+Battery life is much improved over the original Beats Studio Buds, upped to 8 hours and 22 minutes with ANC.
 You don’t get any EQ options; however, those who don’t love the exaggerated emphasis on bass, which masks other frequencies, can rejoice: Studio Buds Plus has a reasonable amount of bass.

 Beats Studio Buds Plus